huangli712/Flink/docs/src/guide/m_tetra.md

 **Density of states**

-The contribution of one tetrahedron to the density of states at energy ``\epsilon`` is given by
+The contribution of one tetrahedron to the density of states at energy $\epsilon$ is given by

 ```math
 \begin{equation}